Rising-Stars-by-Sunshine/stats201-final-Ava/README.md

 *Figure No.1 created by [Google Slides](https://docs.google.com/presentation/u/0/)*

 This project poster describes the different facets of the study step by step and discusses the results and of the study.
 It presents several figures related to the study and provides a brief and concise description of what the study is on.
+It elaborates on the background and the intellectual merits of the study and discusses the methodology in depth.

 **Figure No.2 Word Cloud of Related Literature Abstracts**